agonzalezro/agonzalezro.github.io/content/go/new_blog.md

 them, so, it's possible that the content on some of them -specially images- is broken too.
 Please, contact me if you find something.

-I am open to suggestions, feel free of [create an issue](https://github.com/agonzalezro/polo/issues) and take a look to the ones that are already open.
-Or just contact me on twitter:
+I am open to suggestions, feel free to [create an issue](https://github.com/agonzalezro/polo/issues) or take a look to the ones that are already open.
+If you prefer you can just use twitter:
 [@agonzalezro](http://twitter.com/agonzalezro).